-A lot of people are flocking to Instagram – over 700 million, to be exact.
+A lot of people are flocking to Instagram – over 1 BILLION, to be exact.

-This impressive number attracts many professional businesses to the social media platform as well, for most brands interpret to mean 700 million potential customers.
+This impressive number attracts many professional businesses to the social media platform as well, for most brands interpret to mean 1 BILLION million potential customers.

 This is a valid assumption, as 78% of consumers say they have made a purchase based on a company’s social media posts.